BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/README.md

     * <b>[Week 2 - Custom Loss Functions](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques/tree/main/1.%20Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with%20TensorFlow/2.%20Custom%20Loss%20Functions)</b>: Loss functions help measure how well a model is doing, and are used to help a neural network learn from the training data.
 Learn how to build custom loss functions, including the contrastive loss function that is used in a Siamese network.

+    * <b>[Week 3 - Custom Layers](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques/tree/main/1.%20Custom%20Models%2C%20Layers%2C%20and%20Loss%20Functions%20with%20TensorFlow/3.%20Custom%20Layers)</b>: Custom layers give you the flexibility to implement models that use non-standard layers.
+Practice building off of existing standard layers to create custom layers for your models.

 ## Instructors